Rider Advancement List for 2020 Competition

 2018 AMA MX B Advancement for 2019 Season (Updated Dec.
 12, 2018)

+Riders who wish to contest their AMA classification achieved during the current year through the National Advancement System may appeal once.
+The deadline for appeals related to year-end advancement is March 1.
 The AMA Appeal process is a three-member board to hear appeals and there is no second appeal to this classification process.
 The appeal board will be made up of the three AMA Congress representatives from the motocross committee list.
-The Appeal process can take a few weeks for the appeal board to render a educated decision.
+The Appeal process can take a few weeks for the appeal board to render an educated decision.

-Motocross Classification Appeal FAQ’s
+Rider Advancement/Classification Appeal FAQ’s

-1. How much does it cost to Appeal my Advancement?
+- How much does it cost to Appeal my Advancement?

 A processing fee of $50 is required.
 We accept only money orders, please do not send cash or credit card information.

 - Does it matter if I’ve been injured?
 Yes, but only if you have been able to overcome the injury.

 - Are local events viewed the same as events outside my local area?
 Every event is viewed individually and addressed accordingly to the rider turnout, rider performance, and quality of competition.

 - If my RPV is above the limit, will I have any chance my appeal will be approved?
 Yes, the higher your RPV, the more compelling your supporting information needs to be.